Astro-Sean/autophot/docs/source/autophot_instructions.rst

 **inject_source_recover_nsteps** [ Type: *int* ]

 	Number of iterations to allow the injected magnitude to run for.
+This is used to avoid the script running on to long if something goes wrong.